-When granulated zinc is reacted with a dilute hydrochloric acid, hydrogen is obtained.
-This is the most common procedure of producing hydrogen.
+When granulated zinc is reacted with dilute hydrochloric acid, hydrogen is obtained.
+This is the most common procedure for producing hydrogen.
 We can also prepare hydrogen by reacting zinc with aqueous alkali.
 The following reaction will make this clear:

 Zn + 2NaOH → Na2ZnO2 + H2